IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 The [Ackermann
-function](https://en.wikipedia.org/wiki/Ackermann_function) is one of the earliest examples of a function that is both totally computable—meaning that it can be solved—and not primitively recursive—meaning it can not be rewritten in an iterative fashion.
+function](https://en.wikipedia.org/wiki/Ackermann_function) is one of the earliest examples of a function that is both totally computable-meaning that it can be solved-and not primitively recursive-meaning it can not be rewritten in an iterative fashion.

 {% math block=true %}
 \begin{array}{lcl}